wsrn829/MovieMatrix/README.md

    - By reducing the number of updates to the real DOM and minimizing the amount of work needed to identify changes, the virtual DOM can improve the overall performance of the web app.
    - Additionally, the virtual DOM can make the codebase more maintainable by providing a clear separation between the application logic and the rendering logic.

-3. What is the React component lifecycle and the associated methods called in each phase?
+**3. What is the React component lifecycle and the associated methods called in each phase?**
 - Mounting: occurs when the component is first created and added to the DOM.
    - constructor(): called before the component is mounted to initialize the component's state and bind event handlers.
    - static getDerivedStateFromProps(): called before rendering when new props are received to update the component's state based on the new props.